About Us

 Growing up as a Kanaka Maoli in the diaspora, returning home to Hawaiʻi has allowed me to reconnect with my roots and cultivate a deeper relationship with my heritage.
 After 25 years in Seattle, WA and a 15-year career in the medical field, I found myself burned out and ready for a shift—something more intentional and deeply healing.
 That path led me to herbalism.

 As a student of the Herbal Academy, I blend my clinical background and herbal studies with an intuitive approach to craft small-batch products and skincare rooted in wellness.
-Each product is infused with herbs lovingly grown and harvested from the farm.
-With a focus on sustainability, I carefully source eco-friendly oils, butters, and beeswax to ensure every balm, salve, and infusion honors both the earth and the people who use it.
+Each product is infused with herbs lovingly grown and harvested from the farm when available.
+With a focus on sustainability, I carefully source ethical oils, butters, herbs (when needed) and local beeswax to ensure every balm, salve, and infusion honors both the earth and the people who use it.

 Meet the Farm Hand: